-B. Oblation.
+- B. Oblation.
 Oblate members are important to the expression of Benedictine religious life.
 They have a vocation defined by their own tradition and history and contribute, together with professed members, to the diversity and vitality of the CSL.
 Oblate membership is available for those baptized candidates who are members of any Christian church; are able to read, write, and speak English; are 21 years of age or older; do not hold dual membership with another community without permission of the CSL superior; and have completed an application for oblate membership after an initial interview.
-Novice and Full Oblate members are expected to attend the spring convocation.
+Novice and full oblate members are expected to attend the spring convocation.
 However, for non-residents of the USA, Canada, or Mexico who are unable to travel to convocation, reception can be accommodated in a special online service.
-Further, attendance by all members is required at online CSL Chapter meetings; and all members are encouraged to attend available online prayer services.

-1. Novice Oblate.
-Upon acceptance, the candidate is received as a novice oblate, enters into a formation process of study, prayer, and discernment for a minimum of two years, and receives support and supervision from the Dean of Oblation or an Oblate Formation Guide.
+Further, attendance by all members is required at online CSL Chapter meetings; and all members are encouraged to attend available online prayer services (see Appendix 1). - 1.
+Novice Oblation.
+Upon acceptance, the candidate is received as a novice oblate, enters into a formation process of study, prayer, and discernment for a minimum of two years, and receives support and supervision from the dean of oblation or an oblate formation guide. - 2.
+Full Oblation.

-2. Full Oblate.
 Upon completion of the formation process and approval of the superior, the novice oblate has a formal reading of promises and is clothed and named as a full oblate.
-As for life-professed members, full oblates are to engage in life-long formation.
-They also are expected to reaffirm their promises every five years after making first promises, with special notice taken every ten years on their jubilee anniversary.
+As for life-professed members, special notice by the CSL is to be taken every ten years on the jubilee anniversary of a full oblate.